helciodev/Design-Teardown/README.md

 # Smashing Magazine Design Tear Down

-This project consists of building a heatmap for the Smashing magazine website
+This project consists of building a heatmap for the Smashing magazine website, wherein we used frontend techniques like: flexbox, grid, absolute a relative positioning to create the layout.

 ![screenshot](assets/screenshot.png)